samchon/typia/README.md

 The first, `assertType()` is a function throwing `TypeGuardError` when an `input` value is different with its type, generic argument `T`.
 The other function, `is()` returns a `boolean` value meaning whether matched or not.

-Comparing those `assertType()` and `is()` functions with other similar libraries, `typescript-json` is much easier than other libraries, except only `typescript-is`.
+Comparing those type checker functions with other similar libraries, `typescript-json` is much easier than others, except only `typescript-is`.
 For example, `ajv` requires complicate JSON schema definition that is different with the TypeScript type.
 Besides, `typescript-json` requires only one line.

 Also, only `typescript-json` can validate union typed structure exactly.
-All the other simliar validator libraries can check simple object type, however, none of them can validate implicit union type.
+All the other libraries can check simple object type, however, none of them can validate complicate union type.
 The fun thing is, `ajv` requires JSON schema definition for validation, but it can't validate the JSON schema type.
 How contradict it is.

 Components               | `TSON` | `T.IS` | `ajv` | `io-ts` | `C.V.`
 -------------------------|-------------------|-----------------|-------|---------|------------------